 So now I keep a small box crudely made of scraps of wood on the piano in my living room and only smile as inquiring friends raise quizzical eyebrows when I explain to them that there is love in it.

 Yes, Christmas is for gaiety, mirth and song, for good and wondrous gifts.
 But mostly, Christmas is for love.

 ~ Unknown ~

-The Boy On the Streetcar
+The Boy On the Streetcar at Christmas

 It was just a few more days until Christmas in San Francisco, and the shopping downtown was starting to get to us.
 I remember crowds of people waiting impatiently for slow-moving buses and streetcars on those little cement islands in the middle of the street.
 Most of us were loaded down with packages, and it looked like many of us were beginning to wonder if all those countless friends and relatives actually deserved so many gifts in the first place.
 This was not the Christmas spirit I’d been raised with.